 The movement is impressed on man and effectuated in man; but it comes from God: if not, it is evil.
 This is a point as capital as it is elementary.
 And, whatever may be the contempt with which the journalist treats these things, and accuses this system of meaning that the faithful should abstain from action as much as possible and take a more passive position, I boldly avow that I desire for all my brethren, as also for myself, that we should feel even more and more our entire dependence on God; that it is the Spirit which quickeneth and that the flesh profiteth nothing; yes, that we should feel our constant dependence, and that, if the Spirit does not lead us, we should not pretend, either in a smaller or a greater way, to meddle with the things of God.
 I believe, then, that the Spirit of God acts in man and by man, and in particular by the members of the body of Christ.
 He gives understanding, power, and energy.
 He is a Spirit of power and of liberty!
 But if He thus acts, His grace produces in the heart of man a spirit of humility and of entire dependence on God, a spirit which would be unwilling even to do a miracle if one could, unless the express will of God led one to do it.
 The life of the new man lives by every word that proceedeth out of the mouth of God, and does not dare to act out of dependence on Him.
 That the Spirit should act in man and not outside man (an idea foreign to any system whatever), this is not, whatever may be said, what is intended.

-What is intended is as follows: It is intended that people should calculate, reflect, employ means, arrange forms, without the Spirit and without the Bible, as we shall see; it is intended that all this should be done according to &#8220;human order,&#8221; that is to say, of people&#8217;s own will, yes, without the action of the Holy Spirit, without the direction of the Bible, which, say they, furnishes no rules as to church matters.
-And then, *after all that,* when man has acted without God, after his own counsels, people flatter themselves that God will put His hand
+What is intended is as follows: It is intended that people should calculate, reflect, employ means, arrange forms, without the Spirit and without the Bible, as we shall see; it is intended that all this should be done according to "human order," that is to say, of people's own will, yes, without the action of the Holy Spirit, without the direction of the Bible, which, say they, furnishes no rules as to church matters.
+And then, *after all that*, when man has acted without God, after his own counsels, people flatter themselves that God will put His hand

 {63}

-to it. &#8220;I know,&#8221; says the author, &#8220;that the Spirit of God can manifest His power, not only in spite of diverse forms, but even in these forms.&#8221; That is to say, man will act alone, without the Spirit of God, without any direction from the Bible; then, God may come in and act, if He will.
+to it.
+"I know," says the author, "that the Spirit of God can manifest His power, not only in spite of diverse forms, but even n these forms."
+That is to say, man will act alone, without the Spirit of God, without any direction from the Bible; then, God may come in and act, if He will.

 I believe that in all systems, or rather, in spite of all systems, where there is faith, God will be found.
-But what a strange piety, to arrange things in the first place in one&#8217;s own way, then to leave God to come in later, if He sees good!
+But what a strange piety, to arrange things in the first place in one's own way, then to leave God to come in later, if He sees good!
 It is just man who wants to have man and the commandments of man.